 The Tufts University Police Department is headquartered on the Medford/Somerville campus with stations on the Boston and Grafton campuses.
 The 58 member department is lead by the Director of Public & Environmental Safety.

-Tufts Police officers are trained at state recognized law enforcement training academies and through ongoing in-service and specialized training programs.
+Tufts Police officers attend state recognized law enforcement training academies as well as ongoing in-service training programs annually.
 Many members of the police department have degrees in criminal justice and related fields.

 Our university police and security personnel are carefully selected, well trained, and committed to working with you to provide for the safety and security of our community.